astrogad/iPendel/README.md

 🔧 **In Progress**

 The core hardware has been assembled, and basic LQR control has been implemented.
-Stabilization is functional, and further optimization (especially in tuning and modeling) is ongoing.
+Stabilization is _marginally_ functional i.e. the pendulum balances at it's unstable equilibrium position, when manually brought to this position and let go after "feeling" the control loop taking over.
+Further optimization (especially in tuning and modeling) is ongoing.

 ---

 ## Future Work

-- Improve controller/mechanical design for higher robustness and stability
+- Implement hardware and software improvements to increase robustness against external disturbances
-- Go from the breadboard-wired prototype to a proper custom PCB design
+- Go from the breadboard-wired prototype to a proper custom PCB design, and possibly tweak the controller to incorporate the resulting changes in the dynamics.

 ---